Buzut/sensu-server-metrics/README.md

 * As this check is written in NodeJS, [Node](https://nodejs.org/en/) has to be installed on the system running it.

-* The check was initialy written to store data in a InfluxDB.
+* The check was initialy written to store data in InfluxDB.
 Therefore it outputs metrics on <code>stdin</code> and needs an appropriate handler.
 I have written one in Node that is [available as a Gist](https://gist.github.com/Buzut/dd49ee9c9b589f1035296ef96e63698e).

 ## Installation